Mirman School: Lower school

-At the lower school, there are two classes for each academic level (or grade).
+In the lower school, there are three classes for each academic level (or grade).
 Each class has a primary teacher and assistant teacher who instruct the students in reading, mathematics, English, history, thematic studies and other miscellaneous subjects.
-In addition, there are additional teacher/specialists who teach separate classes covering science, theatrics, music, computer skills, Mandarin, and Spanish.
+In addition, there are additional specialist teachers who teach separate classes covering science, theatrics, music, computer skills, and world languages (Mandarin or Spanish).

 Upper school

-The upper school, in contrast, has no main teacher.
-Instead, each student takes eight different classes and moves among the classrooms throughout the day.
+The upper school, in contrast, has no homeroom teacher.
+Instead, each student takes seven different classes and moves around the classrooms throughout the day.
 Rather than storing all school supplies within a fixed desk, as the students do in lower school, upper school students have lockers as an area to store books and school supplies.
-The classes for the upper school are: Science, a World language (either Spanish, Latin, or Mandarin), Social Studies, English, Mathematics, P.E., Art, and two Electives.
-As for electives, students may choose to attend one elective which meets four days a week, or two different two-day-a-week electives.
-On Wednesday, the upper school has a program called LEAP (Learning Enhancement and Achievement Program) which gives students the ability to choose which classes they attend from a list of about 8 choices each period.
+The classes for the upper school are: science, a world language (either Spanish, Latin, or Mandarin), history, English, mathematics, P.E., art, theater, music (except in seventh grade), LEAP, and two electives.
+For electives, students may choose to attend one elective which meets four days per seven-day cycle, or two different two-day-per-cycle electives.
+On some afternoons, the upper school has a program called LEAP (Learning Enhancement and Achievement Program) which gives students the ability to choose which classes they attend from a list of approximately eight options each period.
 The primary purpose of LEAP is to support the academic and artistic programs by providing students time for working on class assignments or independent projects.
 Students can also select classes that enhance the learning in all of their classes.
-Throughout the day there are a variety of choices available for all of the upper school students.
-It can also be used for taking missed tests, working on class assignments, or getting extra help wherever it is needed.
+Throughout the year there are a variety of choices available for all of the upper school students.
 LEAP has been an important part of the upper school curriculum for the past 20 years.

-Trips

-Field trips are common at the Mirman Lower School.
-In the lower school, there are several field trips throughout the year.
-4th grade and all Upper School grades take overnight trips during the school year.
-The fourth grade, fifth grade, and sixth grade trips are usually located at wilderness camps around Southern California.
+In addition, there is one "flex" period per seven-day cycle for seventh and eighth-graders, which can also be used for taking missed tests, working on class assignments, or getting extra help wherever it is needed.

+Student Life

+Athletics

+Starting in 4th grade, students have the option to participate in sports teams.
+Typically, teams are divided into higher and lower levels navy is best, then blue, then gray.
+The school has a number of choices when it comes to athletics.
+Fall sports include coed football, girls basketball, and cross country.
+In the winter, students can choose between either boys basketball, girls soccer, and track training for 4th through 6th grades or boys soccer, boys basketball, girls soccer, and track training for 7th and 8th.
+During spring, students can choose to do dual sports or one out of track and volleyball.

+Field trips

+Beginning 3rd grade, students are invited to go on outdoor education field trips.
+Destinations listed below: